 (v) the identification of the source of day-ahead Variable Energy Resource forecasts;

-(vi) the accuracy of the day-ahead renewable forecast of Variable Energy Resources,
+(vi) the accuracy of the day-ahead forecast of Variable Energy Resources,

 (vii) the identification of all Hybrid Resources, and

-(viii) the provision of CAISO historical data on day-ahead demand and renewable forecast information to fill the needed historical data period to produce the imbalance requirements at the net load level.
+(viii) the provision of CAISO historical data on day-ahead demand and renewable forecast information to fill the needed historical data period to produce the Imbalance Reserve requirements at the net load level.

 (D) Resource Sufficiency Evaluation.
 The prospective EDAM Entity Scheduling Coordinator demonstrates its ability to pass the Resource Sufficiency Evaluation for the prospective EDAM Entity’s Balancing Authority Area.

 (E) Transmission Availability.
-The prospective EDAM Entity confirms registration of the transmission rights of the EDAM Transmission Service Providers in its Balancing Authority Area available for EDAM Transfers or that otherwise are required to be scheduled in the Day-Ahead Market.
+The prospective EDAM Entity confirms initial registration of the transmission rights of the EDAM Transmission Service Providers in its Balancing Authority Area available for EDAM Transfers or that otherwise may be scheduled in the Day-Ahead Market.

 (F) Historical Transmission Revenue Recovery.
-The EDAM Entity provides the information necessary to account for the EDAM recoverable revenue associated with the EDAM Transmission Service Providers in its Balancing Authority Area.
+The EDAM Entity provides the information and documentation necessary to account for the EDAM recoverable revenue pursuant to Section 33.26 associated with the EDAM Transmission Service Providers in its Balancing Authority Area.

 (G) Operating Procedures.
 Prior to the start of parallel operations pursuant to Section 33.2.3, the CAISO and the prospective EDAM Entity have defined, completed, and tested operating procedures for the prospective EDAM Entity and its Scheduling Coordinator’s participation in the Energy Imbalance Market.